uppusaikiran/tradelens/docs/user_guide/index.md

 ### Transaction History

 A detailed view of all your transactions with sortable columns, allowing you to track your investment history and analyze your trading patterns over time.

+### ESG Analysis

+Comprehensive evaluation of your portfolio's Environmental, Social, and Governance factors, helping you align investments with your values while identifying sustainability risks and opportunities.

 ### Perplexity AI Integration